pingcap/docs/br/backup-and-restore-tool.md

 ### Use the command-line tool

-The `br` command line utility is available as a separate download.
+The `br` command-line utility is available as a separate download.
 For details, see [download link](/download-ecosystem-tools.md#br-backup-and-restore).

 The following section takes the command-line tool as an example to introduce how to perform backup and restore operations.